University of Chicago: 1951–1977

 In 1951, vice president of development Lawrence Kimpton succeeded Hutchins as chancellor, a position created in 1945 replacing the president as head of the university.
 The deficits left from Hutchins necessitated severe annual cuts in the operating budget, which was brought into balance by 1954.
 A fundraising campaign was launched the same year, which allowed for modest recovery, but the financial situation worsened after a decline in undergraduate enrollments.
 In 1957, to attract more students, Kimpton reduced the general education curriculum from four years to two years.
-Furthermore, the graduate divisional faculty with slowly merged with the previously independent college faculty via joint appointments.
+Furthermore, the graduate divisional faculty was slowly merged with the previously independent college faculty via joint appointments.
 To address safety concerns driven by increasing crime and poverty in the Hyde Park neighborhood, the university became a major sponsor of a controversial urban renewal project for Hyde Park.
 Between 1954 and 1960, the university worked with the South East Chicago Commission and Mayor Richard J. Daley to clear approximately 925 acres of land, disproportionately affecting Black, low-income residents.